Posts

 [First Year 1/6] Trust Issues

 Damien stood in the Great Hall, staring around at the various people sitting at the four tables and the professors seated at the main table.
-From the enchanted ceiling to the buzz of energy from all the new students, Damien felt like this was a place he might be able to call home during the time he was there.
+From the enchanted ceiling to the buzz of energy from all the new students, Damien felt like this was a place he might call home during the time he was there.
 The promise of learning and having a place to rest his head was all too good.
-From time to time, he found himself wondering what the catch was.
+From time to time, he wondered what the catch was.
 He was all too well aware of the eyes that would likely be on him.
-From the second-hand robes he wore, to the way to he glanced around as if everything could be taken away from him.
+He wore secondhand robes, and he glanced around as if someone could take everything away from him.
 From the way he shied away from people at the nearest opportunity to the fact that he had confidence that he could handle himself despite his apparent shyness.
-All this and more drew many eyes to him as he waited for everything to be over with.
+All this and more drew many eyes to him as he waited for everything to be over.
 "As I call your name, step forward to be sorted."
-The man who had announced himself as the Deputy Headmaster
+The man who had announced himself as the Deputy Headmaster spoke with a dull tone of voice.
+His eyes were...

 [Prologue 3/3] Lessons Learned

 Pain is something that never leaves you until death.
-It's this explainable yet mysterious force that can affect anyone at any time.
+It's an unexplainable yet mysterious force that can affect anyone at any time.
 It doesn't care if you're rich or poor, good or evil.
 Pain is indiscriminate.
 Pain is physical and mental, sometimes even at the same time.
 And for some, pain is constant.
 An ever-present force in their life that will never go away.
 To some people, like Damien Thorne, the pain never subsided.
-He had been left on the streets since he was three, and he never knew the reasons.
-He was raised for a further three more years by a kindly old man who had been living on the streets for years.
-But on a summer night, the old man had passed away due to a heart attack.
-The fear in the man's eyes stuck with Damien for years after the event.
-A year before the man had passed, he had pressed into Damien's mind the necessity to be able to survive and to defend oneself.
-He had taught Damien how to create a crude shiv out of stone and wood, among the arts o
+He had been on the streets since he was three, and he never understood the reason.
+For three more years, a kindly old man who had been living on the streets raised him.
+But on a summer night, the old man had passed away because of a heart attack.
+The fear in the man's eyes stuck with Damien for years.
+A year before the man had passed, he had pressed into Damien's mind the necessity of being able to survive and to defend oneself.
+He had taught Damien how to create a crude shiv out of stone and wood, among the arts of thievery.
+As he grew older, his ...